 Why nutrition?
 It was a toss up - sport or food: physiotherapist or dietitian.
 I got accepted into physio but an afternoon of bashing the back of a smoker while she retched thick flem (postural drainage) into a basin, and another afternoon of rubbing a rugby player's hairy calf muscles was too much touching for a 17 year old.
 I chose the non hands-on option.

 I was a dietitian for over twenty years and I loved it!
-I worked in hospitals and the Heart Foundation of Australia; in corporate health and food industry: Woolworths (Qld), NZ Beef and Lamb and others; in sport: Brisbane Lions AFL team and in research: coaxing post-MI patients to eat olive oil, avocado and peanuts.
+I worked in hospitals, corporate health, food industry and with sports teams I worked in research: coaxing post-MI patients to eat olive oil, avocado and peanuts.
 I spoke on radio, TV and to hundreds of medical and community groups.
-I wrote for various magazines including the Healthy Food Guide (NZ and Australia) and at www.nutritionchic.com.
+I wrote for magazines including the Healthy Food Guide (NZ and Australia).

 My nutrition career taught me how to research facts - handy for writing historical fiction, and to write succinctly.
-I'd write copy for Woolworths and the Advertising Manager would send it back saying: 'It won't fit the space - cut out half the words' or 'Too technical - make it interesting.'
+I'd write copy for the supermarket mailbox brochures and the Advertising Manager would send it back saying: 'It won't fit the space - cut out half the words' or 'Too technical - make it interesting.'
 It was great training.

 Feeding On The Word.
 I write about food.
 I write about words.
 And I write about health - not just physical health but spiritual health.
 Sure it's great to eat nutritious food and keep active.
 But it's not enough.
 My own experience is that the best path to healthy living is the word of God.
 It's like daily bread to feed the soul.
 It's living and active, and a daily dose is better than any multi-vitamin.
 Looking for stories about food, writing or the power of God's word?
 Click on my blog.